 Autoscaling Elasticsearch is definitely something you can do with Kubernetes operators.
 For E-commerce and other flat-index use-cases, the ecosystem is quite mature already.
 For logs and other time-series data, you need some additional logic in order to maintain cluster balance.
 But that’s also doable, as you saw in this article.

 - Learning more about Elasticsearch?
 Check out our training classes.

 - Developing your specific setup?
 We can do that through consulting.

 - Assistance with production fires?
 We offer production support.

-- Monitoring Elasticsearch/OpenSearch and/or Kubernetes?
+- Monitoring Elasticsearch and/or Kubernetes?
 Check out Sematext Cloud, our observability SaaS.
-We are particularly proud of our Elasticsearch/OpenSearch metrics&logs synergy, and we also offer Elasticsearch services like consulting and support.
+We are particularly proud of our Elasticsearch metrics&logs synergy, and we also offer Elasticsearch services like consulting and support.

 Last but not least, feel free to share your comments and questions with us on Twitter.